Skip to main content

 Sarah Stroud

-Sarah is a Professor of Philosophy and the Director of the Parr Center for Ethics.
+Sarah is a Professor of Philosophy and Director of the Parr Center for Ethics.
 She works mainly but not exclusively in ethics, with a particular interest in questions at the intersection of ethics and epistemology.
 Sarah has written on partiality in belief; self-control in belief; lying; disagreement; and irrationality, among other topics.
-She co-edited Weakness of Will and Practical Irrationality, OUP, 2003, and The International Encyclopedia of Ethics, Wiley-Blackwell, 2013.
+She and colleague Daniel Muñoz are the co-authors of Ethical Theory: 50 Puzzles, Paradoxes, and Thought Experiments, to appear in August 2024 with Routledge.
+She also co-edited Weakness of Will and Practical Irrationality (OUP, 2003) and The International Encyclopedia of Ethics (Wiley-Blackwell, 2013).

 Graduate Fellows